Summary

 How to capture rainwater in the project?

-Due to the location of the project, it would not be possible to connect to the municipality's rainwater sewer service, and a solution to the water demand was sought.
 In view of this situation, several options were proposed to address the water demand of the project.
 A viable and sustainable solution was sought to allow the project's water needs to be met without generating negative impacts on the environment or people's health.

 Solution